Commencement Frequently Asked Questions

 - Students are directed by CityU staff to enter the arena in a procession, and take their seats on the floor of the arena.
 Faculty members also enter in a procession, and sit on stage with guests and university officials.
 The ceremony includes remarks by the president, a guest speaker, and a student speaker.
 Then the graduating students are lined up to walk onto the stage one by one, by school and degree.
 Each student's name is announced (via name card), with degree and graduation honors (if any).
 The student walks over to the president, receives a diploma cover (symbolizing the degree), has his/her picture taken with the president, and leaves the stage to return to his/her original seat.
 (See below for order in which students are called.)

-- Once all students have received on-stage recognition, concluding remarks are given, the ceremony ends, and directions to the reception (held in a nearby building) are announced.
+- Once all students have received on-stage recognition, concluding remarks are given.
 The entire ceremony lasts about two hours.
-The reception following the ceremony is open to all participants and their guests.

 What do I need to know to order Commencement regalia?